nemo0622/pokeemerald_base/README.md

     - Ex: Many Pokémon evolve into Hisuian evolutions when evolved at night, or with Dusk Stones
     - Note: "Daytime" evolutions start at 6 am, and "Nighttime" evolutions start at 8 pm
 - Gen 6+ style EXP.
 Share, able to be toggled on/off!
+- Decapitalization of all dialogue! (may be some errors/missed things)
 - Show move type effectiveness in battle
 - Nickname Pokémon from party
 - Colored stats by nature